-In January 2020, we announced the results of the fifth cohort of subjects noting subjects in cohort five randomized to the active arm exhibited statistically significant decreases in IOP at all post- razuprotafib administration time points on both days 1 and 7 compared with day -1 baseline values when they were being treated with prostaglandin alone.
+In January 2020, we announced the results of the fifth cohort of subjects noting subjects in cohort five randomized to the active arm exhibited statistically significant decreases in IOP at all post razuprotafib administration time points on both days 1 and 7 compared with day -1 baseline values when they were being treated with prostaglandin alone.
 When the change is placebo-corrected, razuprotafib plus prostaglandin versus prostaglandin alone produced a statistically significant decrease in IOP on Day 7 at 0, 4 and 8 hours post dose as compared to placebo.
 We believe these results suggest a persistent IOP-lowering activity from adding razuprotafib to standard-of-care prostaglandin therapy.
 Topical ocular administration of razuprotafib was well tolerated over seven days in cohort five.
 There were no reports of conjunctival hemorrhage or pain on instillation during the seven days of dosing and no systemic/non-ocular AEs were observed.

 Based on the preclinical proof of concept and the results of the Phase 1b trial showing a reduction in IOP in patients with OHT and OAG, we initiated a Phase 2 clinical trial in June 2020 designed to evaluate the safety and efficacy of a topical formulation of razuprotafib in approximately 195 patients followed over a 28-day period.
 Patients enrolled in the trial will be administered a baseline of latanoprost ophthalmic solution 0.005%, and then randomized in a 1:1:1 fashion to receive adjunctive therapy consisting of placebo, 40 mg/ml razuprotafib once-daily, or 40 mg/ml razuprotafib twice-daily.
 The primary endpoint of the study is mean diurnal IOP at 28 days in the razuprotafib treated groups compared to the latanoprost monotherapy group.
-We expect to have results in the fourth quarter of 2020, subject to potential delays in subject enrollment and study completion, including due to delays arising from the ongoing COVID-19 pandemic.
+We expect to report topline results from this study in December or possibly early January 2021 to coincide with seasonal healthcare industry conferences, subject to potential delays in subject enrollment and study completion, including due to delays arising from the ongoing COVID-19 pandemic.

-We believe that glaucoma, a serious condition of the eye affecting three million patients in the U.S., is an attractive commercial opportunity.
+We believe that glaucoma, a serious condition of the eye affecting three million patients in the United States ("U.S."), is an attractive commercial opportunity.
 If we develop, obtain marketing approval for and commercialize razuprotafib, our goal is to capture a portion of annual sales for adjunctive glaucoma therapies.
 We currently estimate that the dollar value of the U.S. glaucoma market is approximately \$4 billion dollars per year, and adjunctive therapies represent approximately half of this value.
 There were approximately 17 million prescriptions written for adjunctive glaucoma therapies in the U.S. in 2019.

-Acute Respiratory Distress Syndrome ("ARDS")
+Acute Respiratory Distress Syndrome

 Based on results in preclinical studies and observations in patients in TIME-2 and TIME-2b trials, we believe that a vascular endothelial receptor, Tie2, may play a pivotal role in the defense against microvascular breach in ARDS.
-We hypothesize that razuprotafib, our lead Tie2 activator, may have therapeutic potential for the treatment of COVID-19 associated ARDS.
-In May 2020, we were selected by Quantum Leap Healthcare Collaborative to participate in the I-SPY COVID Trial (Investigation of Serial studies to Predict Your COVID Therapeutic Response with biomarker Integration and Adaptive Learning) to evaluate razuprotafib for the treatment of COVID-19 related ARDS in adult patients with critical COVID-19.
-We expect the trial to be initiated during the third quarter of 2020 with trial updates anticipated in the first half of 2021, subject to potential delays in subject enrollment and study completion, including due to delays arising from the ongoing COVID-19 pandemic.
+We hypothesize that razuprotafib, our lead Tie2 activator, may have therapeutic potential for the treatment of COVID-19 associated ARDS and initiated two Phase 2 trials during 2020.

+In May 2020, we were selected by Quantum Leap Healthcare Collaborative to participate in the I-SPY COVID Trial (Investigation of Serial studies to Predict Your COVID Therapeutic Response with biomarker Integration and Adaptive Learning) to evaluate subcutaneous razuprotafib for the treatment of COVID-19 related ARDS in adult patients with critical COVID-19 (ClinicalTrials.gov Identifier: NCT04488081).
+The trial was initiated during the third quarter of 2020 and trial updates are anticipated in the first half of 2021, subject to potential delays in subject enrollment and study completion, including due to delays arising from the ongoing COVID-19 pandemic.